Having all documents organized beforehand speeds up approval and helps you avoid delays during the application process.

 These documents, along with your credit report and credit score, can help the lender decide on your loan application.

-Preparing your documents ahead of time can speed up the application process and could even increase your chances of getting approved for the loan.
+Preparing your documents ahead of time can expedite the application process and may even increase your chances of being approved for the loan.
 Review this checklist before you apply for a personal loan.

 Lenders require documents to verify your identity, income, employment history, and address.
 Before you apply for a personal loan, make sure you are ready to submit these documents to the lender: